ExamDay/InfoTorch/README.md

 # InfoTorch
 ### Advanced statistical modeling, analyses, and tests in PyTorch.
-Easy hardware acceleration on GPU and TPU.
+With easy hardware acceleration on GPU and TPU.

 ## Installing
 - Clone this repository wherever you want